dojoengine/book/src/tutorial/onchain-chess/3-legal.md

     }
 ```

 Now we can make tests that show errors if we try moves that aren't allowed.
-For a start, let's make a `test_piecetype_illegal` function.
-This will check if the `is_right_piece_move` function in the move system works right.
+Let's make a `test_piecetype_illegal` function.
+This will check if the `is_right_piece_move` function, that you implemented in the move system, works right.

 ```rust,ignore
     #[test]